Logging

 - Initializer — sets up

-layers for stdout and file. - Config —
+tracing_subscriberlayers for stdout and file. - Config —

-. - Levels —
+[logging]section controlslog_dir,stdout_level, andfile_level. - Levels —

 How it works